univention/common-helm/tests/README.md

 # Unittests

-This folder contains a set of unit tests which cover the behavior of the chart `common`.
+This folder contains a set of unit tests which cover the behavior of the charts.

+Chart specific tests are placed in a subfolder which reflects the chart's name.

 ## Requirements